KnowageLabs/Knowage-Documentation/chapter_5/upgrade/how_upgrade_8_0_to_8_1.rst

 -  stop Apache Tomcat service;

--  upgrade the Knowage metadata database by executing the SQL scripts.
-Each SQL script is conceived for upgrading a Knowage <major.minor> version into the next one, therefore you need to execute all scripts between your current <major.minor> version to the latest one.
-As an example, suppose RDBMS is Oracle, your current Knowage version is 6.0.x and you want to upgrade into Knowage 6.3.x, then you need to execute the following scripts:
+-  upgrade the Knowage metadata database by executing the following SQL scripts:

    .. code-block:: bash
     :linenos:

-    ORA_upgradescript_6.0_to_6.1.sql
-    ORA_upgradescript_6.1_to_6.2.sql
-    ORA_upgradescript_6.2_to_6.3.sql
+    ORA_upgradescript_8.0_to_8.1.sql

    .. note::
     **Moving into a newest patch version within the same <major.minor> family**